 How about testing your skills through a free proofreading test?

-Taking a few proofreading tests will help you improve your editing capabilities like nothing else.
+Taking a free proofreading quizzes will help you improve your editing capabilities rapidly.

 Can you take these tests without spending a dime?
 Yes!

 To make things easy for you, I’ve compiled tests that will help you grasp English grammar rules, and common language errors.

 Are you ready to become a successful proofreader?
 Let’s do this!

 Proofreading takes more than just spotting grammatical and spelling errors.
 You must be eagle-eyed in identifying even the smallest punctuation mistake.

 Sometimes, you even have to do quick fact-checking to ensure the veracity of each sentence before publishing.

 To find out if you are up to standard to be in this profession, try one, two, or even all the following free proofreading tests online: